inaimathi/langnostic/README.md

 - Re-factor project into something sane
 	- Write utility functions for some of the stuff rom `Server.hs`
 	- Do some more processing before caching articles
-	- Don't worry; plenty mode.
+	- Don't worry; plenty more.
 Add to this list as you go.

 - `BGG Data Sifting` is MIA.
 All the cl-notebook articles have issues with the translation-from-markdown approach. `cl-notebook` obviously needs an export-to-markdown feature.